 - Include primary keyword naturally

-- Provide clear value proposition
+- Provide a clear value proposition

-- Include call-to-action when appropriate
+- Add a call-to-action when appropriate

 - Match search intent accurately